explosion/spacy-llm/README.md

 Moreover, the component also implements [**caching**](#cache) functionality to avoid running the same document through an LLM service (be it local or through a REST API) more than once.

+Finally, you can choose to save a stringified version of LLM prompts/responses within the `Doc._.llm_io` custom attribute by setting `save_io` to `True`.
+`Doc._.llm_io` is a dictionary containing one entry for every LLM component within the spaCy pipeline.
+Each entry is itself a dictionary, with two keys:
+`prompt` and `response`.

 ### Tasks

 A _task_ defines an NLP problem or question, that will be sent to the LLM via a prompt.
 Further, the task defines